taichi-dev/taichi/docs/export_kernels.rst

 The C backend of Taichi allows you to **export Taichi kernels to C source**.

-The exported Taichi program which is simply consist of C99 compatible sources does not necessary to be launched from Python.
-Instead, you may use them in your C/C++ project.
-Or even calling them in Javascript via Empscripten.
+The exported Taichi program consists purely of C99 compatible sources and does not require Python.
+Instead, you can use the exported sources in a C/C++ project, or even by calling them in Javascript via Empscripten.

 Each C function corresponds to a Taichi kernel.
 For example, ``Tk_init_c6_0()`` may corresponds to ``init()`` in ``mpm88.py``.